 Controlled medication will be accepted with only a school month's dosage provided to the school health office at any given time.
 Any and all medications not picked up by the parent/guardian will be discarded at the end of the school year.
 Students will not be permitted to bring medication on or off school grounds, except for an epinephrine autoinjector or asthma inhaler.

-Student: dent: Birthdate:

-Address: Phone:

-School: Gı rade:

-Emergency Information-Name: Phone:

-Ι, parent or guardian of

-administer to my child wile under the super medication in the manner described below. allow my child or ward to possess and use I school, (2) while at a school sponsored acti after normal school activities, such while in School District to inform parent(s)/guardian willful and wanton conduct, as a result of in auto-injector (105 ILCS 5/22-30).
-I further administered, I waive and /all claims I migh administration of said medication except fo harmless the school district, its employees a damages, causes of action or injuries, incluincurred or resulting from the administratio My child understands the need for medic rvision of the employees and agents of the school district law I authorize and request the School District and its employee his or her asthma medication and/or epinephrine auto-injectoryity, (3) while under the supervision of school personnel, or a before-school care on school-operated property.
-Illinois law n(s) that it, and its employees and agents, incur no liability, enjury arising from a student's self-administration of medication acknowledge and agree that, when the lawfully prescribed method have against the school district, its employees and agents are willful and wanton misconduct.
-In addition, I agree to independ and agents, either jointly or severally from and against any and ding reasonable attorney's fees and costs expended in defense rfully prescribed s and agents, to or: (1) while in (4) before or or equires the except for the on or epinephrine nedication is so arising out of the emnify and hold all claims, se thereof,
+Student: Birthdate: Address: Phone: School: Grade: Emergency Information-Name: Phone: Phone: Phone: Phone: Phone: Phone: Phone: Ph I, parent or guardian of herby authorize East Aurora School District 131 and its employees and agents, on my behalf and in my stead, to administer to my child wile under the supervision of the employees and agents of the school district lawfully prescribed medication in the manner described below.
+I authorize and request the School District and its employees and agents, to allow my child or ward to possess and use his or her asthma medication and/or epinephrine auto-injector: (1) while in school, (2) while at a school sponsored activity, (3) while under the supervision of school personnel, or (4) before or after normal school activities, such while in before-school care on school-operated property.
+Illinois law requires the School District to inform parent(s)/guardian(s) that it, and its employees and agents, incur no liability, except for the willful and wanton conduct, as a result of injury arising from a student's self-administration of medication or epinephrine auto-injector (105 ILCS 5/22-30).
+I further acknowledge and agree that, when the lawfully prescribed medication is so administered, I waive and /all claims I might have against the school district, its employees and agents arising out of the administration of said medication except for willful and wanton misconduct.
+In addition, I agree to indemnify and hold harmless the school district, its employees and agents, either jointly or severally from and against any and all claims, damages, causes of action or injuries, including reasonable attorney's fees and costs expended in defense thereof, incurred or resulting from the administration of said medication.
+My child understands the need for medication and the correct use of his/her Inhaler / Epi-Pen (Circle) and may carry it with him/her during the school day.
+YES NO Parent/Guardian Signature Date Date Parent/Guardian Signature Both parents or guardians, if available, should sign.
+TO BE COMPLETED BY THE STUDENT'S PHYSICIAN Name of Medication: Dosage: Time: Duration of Administration: Type of Disease or Illness: Must this medication be administered during the school day in order to allow the child to attend school?
+YES NO Are there any side effects to the medication?
+YES NO If YES, please specify: Students demonstrates EpiPen administration competency and may carry his/her EpiPen during the school day.
+YES NO Doctor's Name: (Print) Signature: Address: Date: Telephone Number: Emergency Number:

-Parent/Guardian Signature Date

-Parent/Guardian Signature Both parents or guardians, if available, s Date Should sign. -

-TO BE COMPLETED BY THE STUDE Name of Medication: NT'S PHYSICIAN Dosage: Time:

-Duration of Administration:

-Type of Disease or Illness: Must this medication be administered du uring the school day in order to allow the child to attend s school?

-YES NO A1 re there any side effects to the medication?
-YES NO

-If YES, please specify: Students demonstrates EpiPen administrates YES NO ration competency and may carry his/her EpiPen during g the school day

-Doctor's Name: (Print) Signature:

-Address: Date:

-Telephone Number: Emergency Number: